freegeek-pdx/mkuser/README.md

 For example, `--uid <UID>`, `--uid=<UID>`, `--uid<UID>`, `-u <UID>`, `-u=<UID>`, and `-u<UID>` are all valid.<br/>
 When combining single character options with their parameter, be careful to not set a parameter whose first letter is also a valid single character option as this would be interpreted as combined single character options.<br/>
 For example, `-nuser` would get interpreted as `-n -u=ser` (which would error for multiple reasons) instead of `-n=user` since `-u` is also a valid option.<br/>
-In these cases, the options and parameters should be seperated instead.<br/>
+In these cases, the options and parameters should be separated instead.<br/>
 But, something like `-u401` will always be safe since `-4` is not a valid option.

 If ANY options or parameters are invalid, the user or package WILL NOT be created.<br/>